SewHQ: Your Online Sewing Club

 2. To create your pattern, take a dress or sun-top that fits you well (but isn’t too tight) and lay it out flat, on top of the fabric.
 Make sure that the garment you choose to base your pattern on is made of a similar fabric to the one you are using for this project.

 3. Move the dress so that it is at a 45 degree angle to the warp and weft of the fabric – this layout and cutting style is know as cutting on the bias (see page 8 of the Sew Pull-Out Workbook.)
 By using this method to cut, the fabric will fit the curves of the body better and will hang nicely.
-Draw around the dress with dressma
+Draw around the dress w

 You might also like these patterns